Boreas618/boreas618.github.io/os-notes/deadlock.md

 ### Banker's Algorithm

 When a process makes a request for a set of resources, assume that the request is granted.
 Update the system state accordingly.
 Then determine whether the result is a safe state.
-Ifsafe, grant the request;otherwise, block the process until it is safe to grant the request.
+If safe, grant the request; otherwise, block the process until it is safe to grant the request.

 ----